coder/code-server/docs/openid-auth.md

 # Configuring OpenID authentication

-The purpose of this guide is to demonstrate the process of configuring an OpenID application as an authentication and authorization source for Code-Server.
+The purpose of this guide is to demonstrate the process of configuring an OpenID application as an authentication and authorization source for code-server.

 More information regarding how OpenID Connect works can be found here: